-This is the principal manufacturing facility for the EarthPositive[®] range of organic certified products.
-It is considered an exemplary garment factory in India in terms of the environmental impacts and working conditions.
-The management are very co-operative and pro-active in ensuring continuous improvements and embracing the evolving social and environmental agenda.
+This is the principal manufacturing facility for the EarthPositive® range of organic certified products.
+It is considered an exemplary garment factory in India in terms of the environmental impacts and workers' welfare.
+The management are very co-operative and pro-active in ensuring continuous improvements and embracing the evolving social, economic and environmental agenda.

-Continental Clothing's staff made three visits at senior management level, and three quality control visits.
+Continental Clothing's staff made four visits at senior management level, and three quality control visits.
 Telephone, skype and email communication was maintained with the factory's different departments on a daily basis throughout the year.
-The factory produced 35.52% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory unit was 90% with a leverage within the manufacturing group of 31.07% general, and on topics of harassment prevention and handling especially.

-The most recent full FWF audit was carried out at the factory on 19-20 November 2014.
-There were no issues requiring corrective action.
-There was also an audit for WRAP on 17-19 August 2014 and a gold certificate of compliance was received by the factory.
-An audit for SA8000 is scheduled for Spring 2015.
+Senior managers visited the Company's offices in the U.K. The factory produced 41.32% of the Company's annual manufacturing volume in number of units.
+The Company's leverage\ at the factory was 70% with a leverage within the manufacturing group of 31.07% no issues requiring corrective action.
+There was also an audit for WRAP on 17-19th July 2014 and a gold certificate of compliance was awarded to the factory.
+An audit for SA8000 was carried out on 30th March 2015 by SGS, which did not identify any non-conformities, whether major or minor, and a continued compliance certification was granted.